logistic-bot/unconstrained-self-modification/README.md

 ```

 If you find a bug, or the game does not work, or the game does not start,
-please open an isssue and post the FULL output of the commands below:
+please open an issue and post the FULL output of the commands below:

 ```bash
 make test